Targeting functional parameters with semiparametric Bayesian inference: Theory of -augmentation of models for Bayesian inference

-Let the target functional parameter of interest be denoted by $\theta$.
+Let the target functional target parameter be denoted by $\theta$.
 Without loss of generality, let $M(\mathds{R})$ denote the space of all probability distributions over the real line, and $\Sigma$ a $\sigma$-algebra over this sample space.
-The underlying idea to the $\theta$-augmented model for semiparametric inference is to gently modify a convenient proposal probability model $\mathcal{P}_\Pi = (M(\mathds{R}), \Sigma, \Pi)$ according to the contours of the model space given by target parameter $\theta$.
+The underlying idea to the $\theta$-augmented model for semiparametric inference is to modify a convenient ``proposal'' probability model $\mathcal{P}_\Pi = (M(\mathds{R}), \Sigma, \Pi)$ according to the contours of the model space given by target parameter $\theta$.
 The proposal model $\mathcal{P}_\Pi$ is a model for the distribution for the observable random variable.
-The theory for $\theta$-augmentation presented here has two prerequisites, namely 1) infinite exchangeability of the observed data $(x_1,\ldots,x_n)$, and 2) existence of a dominating measure for all models included in the prior model space \textit{almost surely}.
+The theory for $\theta$-augmentation presented here has two prerequisites, namely 1) infinite exchangeability of the random variables of which the observed data $(x_1,\ldots,x_n)$ are a finite realization, and 2) existence of a single dominating measure for all models in the prior model space \textit{almost surely}, see p.17 of \cite{ghosh2003bayesian}, which we shall refer to as the probability model being dominated.

 Suppose we have $\theta:M(\mathds{R})\rightarrow \mathds{R}^d$, $d\in \mathds{Z}^+$.
 Let there be a function $m:\mathds{R}^d \rightarrow \mathds{R}^+$ s.t. the composite function $m \circ \theta:M(\mathds{R})\rightarrow \mathds{R}^+$ is a $\Sigma$-measurable positive function that is integrable, that is, $\int_{M(\mathds{R})} m(\theta(F_X)) \mathrm{d}\Pi(F_X)<\infty$.
 We define a new probability measure $\Pi^\star$, the $\theta$-augmented measure, to be,